-Chapter 6, Foreign Military Sales Case Implementation and Execution discusses how accepted Letters of Offer and Acceptance (LOAs) are implemented, executed, or cancelled.
+Chapter 6, Foreign Military Sales (FMS) Case Implementation and Execution discusses how accepted Letters of Offer and Acceptance (LOAs) are implemented, executed, or cancelled.

 Section